oktavilla/Doc-Juan/README.md

 Doc-Juan supports error notifications with AirBrake.

-To enable AirBrake support, set the environmnet variable `AIRBRAKE_API_KEY` to your airbrake api key.
+To enable AirBrake support, set the environment variable `AIRBRAKE_API_KEY` to your airbrake api key.

 ## Requirements